Deception Bay Sea Baths

-Deception Bay Sea Baths are heritage-listed swimming pools at Captain Cook Parade, Deception Bay, Moreton Bay Region, Queensland, Australia.
+Deception Bay Sea Baths are heritage-listed swimming pools at Captain Cook Parade, Deception Bay, City of Moreton Bay, Queensland, Australia.
 They were built around the 1880s and 1890s by Joseph Bancroft.
 It is also known as Bancroft Sea Baths.
 It was added to the Queensland Heritage Register on 4 July 2006.

 History

 The Deception Bay Sea Baths are two rectangular excavations in sandstone formations on the Deception Bay foreshore.
 The Fisheries Bath, measuring 4.3 × 2.7 m is located in the inter-tidal zone about 20 m east of the Department of Primary Industries Southern Fisheries Centre.
 The Boardwalk Bath measuring 3 × 1.8 m, is situated adjacent to the foreshore boardwalk near the intersection of Captain Cook Parade and Seymour Street.
 The baths were probably built by Joseph Bancroft in the 1880s or 1890s.

 Closer settlement of Deception Bay commenced with the opening of the Redcliffe Agricultural Reserve for selection in March 1861.
 Prior to this, the area had formed part of pastoral runs.
 Selection of allotments at Deception Bay was slow.
 Access to the area was difficult because the roads were very poor and the bay was too shallow for navigation by large vessels.
 Moreover, much of the land was sandy and unsuitable for agriculture.
 Many of the first selectors soon abandoned their land.
 Joseph Bancroft was one of the early landholders who retained ownership and gradually expanded his holdings at Deception Bay.

 Born and educated in England, Joseph had migrated to Queensland in 1864 and practised as a medical doctor in Brisbane.
 However, he and his son Thomas had an interest in science beyond medicine and became prominent figures within Queensland's broader scientific community.
 Joseph is recognised as a founder of medical research in Australia and the Bancroft Centre of the Queensland Institute of Medical Research is named in his honour.
 Joseph was president of many early scientific and medical organisations in Queensland including the Queensland Philosophical Society, the Medical Board, the Hygiene and Public Health section of the Australasian Association for the Advancement of Science and the Queensland branch of the British Medical Association, which later founded a Bancroft memorial lecture and medal in his honour.
 He made significant contributions to the field of agricultural entomology and plant pathology and together with Thomas, made outstanding contributions to the field of parasitology.
 Both men were avid naturalists who discovered many new species of fauna and flora.
 Thirteen Australian native trees and plants bear their name.
-They were internationally recognised for Joseph's discovery of the Wucheria Bancrofti parasitic worm that is responsible for causing elephantiasis and Thomas's discovery that the parasite was transmitted by the Aedes Aegypi mosquito.
+They were internationally recognised for Joseph's discovery of the Wuchereria bancrofti parasitic worm, a cause of elephantiasis and Thomas's discovery that the parasite was transmitted by the Aedes aegypti mosquito.
 Much of their research was carried out at their Deception Bay property.